 Most of the dining spots in Tulamben offer cheap eats.
 You’ll hardly find fine-dining restaurants here.
 The best restaurants are naturally attached to the dive resorts.
 Their menus generally focus on wholesome dishes for divers to replenish after a good day out at sea.
 The local eateries outside of the hotels are worth trying, too.
 Roadside warungs or food stalls line the village streets.
 They sell everything from homemade traditional cakes, snacks and coffee, to tasty local favourites such as nasi goreng fried rice.

 Up on the hills of Tulamben, you can try a local restaurant selling grilled seafood and satays.
 These tasty treats are served with great views over the exotic Tulamben coast.
 There are several spots serving western fare around the coastal area.

 Tulamben has dive resorts and dive shops providing most of the transport around the village and between dive sites.
 Being a remote area, taxis are close to non-existent.
 Should you prefer to explore the area on your own, motorcycle rentals are available, operated by locals.
 Take extra caution, wear protective clothing and a helmet.

 Liberty Dive Resort

-When you stay at Liberty Dive Resort in Tulamben, you'll be near the beach and minutes from USS Liberty Shipwreck and Tulamben Beach.Featured amenities include dry cleaning/laundry services, a 24-hour front desk, and laundry facilities.A roundtrip airport shuttle is provided for a surcharge (available on request), and free self parking is available onsite.
+When you a stay at Liberty Dive Resort in Tulamben, you'll be near the beach, just steps from Tulamben Beach and USS Liberty Shipwreck.Featured amenities include dry cleaning/laundry services, a 24-hour front desk, and laundry facilities.A roundtrip airport shuttle is provided for a surcharge (available on request), and free self parking is available onsite.
 Read More...

 - Location: Tulamben, Kubu, Karangasem, East Bali